ClusterLabs/PAF/docs/workshop/en/workshop-PAF.md

 # First steps with Pacemaker

-FR Ce chapitre aborde l'installation et démarrage de Pacemaker.
-L'objectif est de FR créer rapidement un cluster vide que nous pourrons étudier plus en détail FR dans la suite du workshop.
-FR
 This chapter takes up the installation and start-up of Pacemaker.
-The objective is to quickly create an empty cluster that we will be using in the rest of this workshop.
+The objective is to quickly create an empty cluster that we will populate and learn from during this workshop.

 -----

 ## Installation

-FR Paquets essentiels:
-FR
-FR * `corosync` : communication entre les nœuds
-FR * `pacemaker` : orchestration du cluster
-FR * `pcs` : administration du cluster
-FR
-Important packages:
+Mandatory packages:

 * `corosync`: messaging layer
 * `pacemaker`: cluster orchestration
-* `pcs`: administration of the cluster
+* `pcs`: administration tool

 :::notes

-FR L'installation de Pacemaker se fait très simplement depuis les dépôts FR officiels de CentOS 7 en utilisant les paquets `pacemaker`. notez que FR les paquets `corosync` et `resource-agents` sont installés aussi par dépendance.
-FR
-FR Voici le détail de ces paquets :
-FR
-FR * `corosync` : gère la communication entre les nœuds, la gestion du groupe, du quorum FR * `pacemaker` : orchestration du cluster, réaction aux événements, prise de FR   décision et actions
-FR * `resource-agents`: collection de _resource agents_ (_RA_) pour divers services
-FR
 The installation of Pacemaker is made simple by using the `pacemaker` package available from the CentOS 7 official repositories.
-Please note that the `corosync` and the `resource-agents` packages are also installed as dependencies.
+Note that the `corosync` and the `resource-agents` packages are also installed as dependencies.

 More details about the packages:

-* `corosync`: manages the communication between nodes, the cluster and the quorum
+* `corosync`: manages the communication between nodes, the group membership and the quorum
-* `pacemaker`: orchestrates the cluster, reacts to events, makes decisions an performs actions
+* `pacemaker`: orchestrates the cluster, reacts to events, takes decisions and performs actions
-* `resource-agents` (_RA_): are a collection of scripts that share a comon API and allow Pacemaker to control and monitor different kind of resources.
+* `resource-agents` (_RA_): are a collection of scripts that share a common API and allow Pacemaker to control and monitor different kind of resources.

-FR Le paquet `corosync` installe un certain nombre d'outils commun à toutes les FR distributions et que nous aborderons plus loin:
-FR
 The `corosync` package installs several tools common to all Linux distributions.
 We will describe them later on:

 * `corosync-cfgtool`
 * `corosync-cmapctl`